Shoot the Bullet

-Touhou Bunkachou ~ Shoot the Bullet. (東方文花帖 〜 Shoot the Bullet.) is a shoot 'em up photography game in the Touhou Project by the dōjin circle Team Shanghai Alice.
-It was first released in the 69th Comiket on December 30, 2005.
-In English-speaking circles, the game's title is often shortened to just Shoot the Bullet, and abbreviated to StB.
+Touhou Bunkachou ~ Shoot the Bullet. (東方文花帖 〜 Shoot the Bullet.), commonly abbreviated as StB in English-speaking circles, is a 2005 bullet hell photography game in the Touhou Project by Team Shanghai Alice.
+It is the second spinoff in the series and is numbered as the 9.5th installment, as the events take place between Phantasmagoria of Flower View (the ninth in the series) and Mountain of Faith (the tenth).
+It was first released at Comiket 69 on December 30, 2005.

 Gameplay

-In Shoot the Bullet, unlike other shoot 'em ups in the franchise, the player cannot shoot projectiles at enemies; instead, Aya, the main character, must shoot photographs to clear the screen of bullets and take down bosses (hence "Shoot" the Bullet).
+In Shoot the Bullet, unlike other bullet hells in the franchise, the player cannot shoot projectiles at enemies.
+Instead, the player plays as Aya Shameimaru, who must shoot photographs to clear the screen of bullets and take down bosses.
 Scores are determined by the aesthetics of each photograph taken, such as colours and bullet density, and the risk taken to take these photos.
 For each "scene", Aya is only given one life to complete the objective — to take a certain number of pictures of the boss without being hit in a limited amount of time.